 You may have grounds for legal action if the product failed to work as the warranty stated it would work.

 The North Carolina statute of limitations for product liability claims is three years.
-This means that if you don’t take action within three years from the date of your injury, you won’t be able to obtain compensation.
+This means that if you don’t take action within three years of your injury, you won’t be able to obtain compensation.
 However, you should act immediately in order to have the best chance of getting the fair and just compensation you deserve.

-Possible damages you could claim
+What are possible damages you could claim?

 Your damages are the losses you’ve incurred due to your injury.
-You’ll try to recover your damages when you take legal action against those that contributed to your suffering.
+You’ll try to recover your damages when you take legal action against those who contributed to your suffering.
 Here’s a quick look at the two main categories.

 Non-economic damages are much more challenging to prove.
 There aren’t any receipts that show your mental distress, the pain you’re going through, or any emotional issues you might be experiencing.
 It takes a very skilled Durham product liability lawyer to “place a price tag,” so to speak, on these subjective damages.